Trading Crude oil futures is a market that when it comes to day trading, is my top pick.

 We typically stop taking trades 5 minutes before the release.
 More conservative traders will even go flat and close out positions that happen to still be open prior to the report.

 The problem with trying to execute trades through this report is that it will produce wild volatility and liquidity momentarily dries up at many price points.
 In other words, the price will hit your targets but you won’t get filled until some other unpredictable price level is reached.

 In short, you lose control of your trade!
 That is never good!

 While trading through the report is not the wisest thing to do, I like treating the after report trading as an entirely different trade session; almost like a 6th session each week, with its own start times and quitting goals.
 I like to begin looking for trades a fast 2 minutes after the release.
 I will typically trade for one good winner and then I’ll quit for the session.
 Some traders like to wait 5 minutes.

 Crude oil futures is one of the most dynamic and lucrative day trading markets there is.
 It is critical though that you do a lot of preliminary research before risking real money.

 It is wise to back test your intended approach in a pre-programmed spreadsheet so that you can see what your chosen trade plan has produced in the past.
 Then continue testing it forward in real time, while practicing it in a simulation account.

 You want to establish a positive expectancy (average net profit per trade) as well as a plan that wins on most sessions and has a strong weekly win rate as well.
-I use a spreadsheet called the UTA (Ultimate Trade Analyzer) to track all my live trades and to back test each and every market, method and trade plan prior to risking real money.

 Any trader can learn how to trade crude oil futures.
 Just make sure you respect the risk and realize that you have to treat this as a very serious and professional endeavor.